mashrur-ayon/mashrur-ayon/README.md

 # Hi there! 👋

-I'm [Mashrur](https://mashrurayon.com/)—a dedicated R and Python developer with a strong affinity for open-source contributions.
+I'm [Mashrur](https://mashrurayon.com/)—a R programmer developer with a strong affinity for open-source contributions.
 With a background in Social Sciences, I have a unique lens through which I view and interpret data.
 I leverage this expertise to dive deep into data analytics, translating numbers into compelling visual narratives that shed light on pressing social issues.

 Beyond the world of code, I'm a fervent environmental advocate with a profound appreciation for nature's beauty and intricacies.
 My creativity also finds an outlet in writing, where I pen down my thoughts and perspectives.